firozkhan18/technologies-notes/Enhanced Skills.md

 ### **8. What are your long-term career goals, and how do you see this role helping you achieve them?**

 **Answer**:
 "My long-term goal is to continue growing as a full-stack developer and eventually transition into a leadership role, where I can guide teams and contribute to the strategic direction of projects.
-In the short term, I want to deepen my expertise in Java, ReactJS, and microservices architecture, and I believe this role at Wipro will give me the opportunity to work on challenging projects that will help me achieve that.
+In the short term, I want to deepen my expertise in Java, ReactJS, and microservices architecture, and I believe this role at XXX will give me the opportunity to work on challenging projects that will help me achieve that.
 I’m excited about the chance to learn from experienced colleagues, grow my technical and soft skills, and take on greater responsibilities as I progress in my career."

 ---